-As we seek adoption of our products by U.S. retailers, we expect to incur higher costs and long sales cycles, especially as a result of the COVID-19 pandemic.
 In this market segment, the decision to adopt our products may require the approval of multiple technical and business decision makers, including security, compliance, procurement, operations and IT.
 In addition, while U.S. retailers may be willing to deploy our products on a limited basis, before they will commit to deploying our products at scale, they often require extensive education about our products and significant customer support time, engage in protracted pricing negotiations and seek to secure readily available development resources.
-As a result, it is difficult to predict when we will obtain new customers and begin generating revenue from these customers.
-As part of our sales cycle, we may incur significant expenses before executing a definitive agreement with a prospective customer and before we are able to generate any revenue from such agreement.
+As a result, it is difficult to predict when we will obtain new customers and before we are able to generate any revenue from such agreement.
 We have no assurance that the substantial time and money spent on our sales efforts will generate significant revenue.
 If conditions in the marketplace generally or with a specific prospective customer change negatively, it is possible that no definitive agreement will be executed, and we will be unable to recover any of these expenses.
-If we are not successful in targeting, supporting and streamlining our sales processes and if revenue expected to be generated from a prospective customer is not realized in the time period expected or not realized at all, our ability to grow our business, and our operating results and financial condition may be adversely affected.
-If our sales cycles lengthen, our future revenue could be lower than expected, which would have an adverse impact on our operating results and could cause our stock price to decline.
+If we are not successful in targeting, supporting and streamlining our sules processes and if revenue expected to be generated from a prospective customer is not realized in the time period expected or not realized at all, our ability to grow our business, and our operating results and condition may be adversely affected.
+If our sales cycles lengthen, our future revenue could be lower than expected, which would have an adverse impact on our our operating results and could cause our stock price to decline.

-We recently acquired Orgad and may in the future engage in additional acquisitions, joint ventures or collaborations which may increase our capital requirements, dilute our shareholders, cause us to incur debt or assume contingent liabilities, and subject us to other risks.
+We recently acquired Orgad and Naiz and may in the future engage in additional acquisitions, joint ventures or collaborations which may increase our capital requirements, dilute our shareholders, cause us to incur debt or assume contingent liabilities, and subject us to other risks.
 We may not realize the benefits of these acquisitions, joint ventures or collaborations.

 In order to reduce time to market and obtain complementary technologies, we are seeking to acquire technologies and businesses that are synergistic to our product offering.
-For example, we recently acquired Orgad which operates an omnichannel e-commerce platform.
+For example, we recently acquired Orgad which operates an omnichannel e-commerce platform and Naiz which provides SaaS technology solutions that solve size and fit issues for fashion ecommerce companies.
 We evaluate from time to time various acquisitions and collaborations, including licensing or acquiring complementary technologies, intellectual property rights, or businesses.
 The process for acquiring a company may take from several months up to a year and costs can vary greatly.
 We may also compete with others to acquire companies, and such competition may result in decreased availability of, or an increase in price for, suitable acquisition candidates.
 In addition, we may not be able to consummate acquisitions or investments that we have identified as crucial to the implementation of our strategy for other commercial or economic reasons.
-As a result, it may be more difficult for us to identify suitable acquisition or investment targets or to consummate acquisitions or investments on acceptable terms or at all.
+As a result, it may be more difficult for us to identify suitable acquisition or investment targets or to consummate acquisitions on acceptable terms or at all.
 If we are not able to execute on any acquisition, we may not be able to achieve a future growth strategy and may lose market share.

-In addition, the acquisition of Orgad and any potential future acquisition, joint venture or collaboration may entail numerous potential risks, including:
+In addition, the acquisition of Orgad, Naiz and any potential future acquisition, joint venture or collaboration may entail numerous potential risks, including: